justinkelly/Alma-title-match/README.md

 ```
 perl import_xml_to_mysql.pl 'electronic' 'electronic' > output_electronic.txt
 ```
-Note: the first argument 'electronic' records into the Database the type of iles the second argument 'electonic' define the directory that stores the MARCXML files for the electronic records.
+Note: the first argument 'electronic' records into the Database the type of files the second argument 'electronic' define the directory that stores the MARCXML files for the electronic records.

 These 2 script convert all the MARCXML files in the specified directories into your MySQL database.